-The ImPACT test will be administered in grades 7, 9, and 11.
-All tests will be supervised by a certified athletic trainer, and are provided by the school district at no cost.
+The ImPACT test can be taken at home for students in grades 7, 9, and 11.
+All information can be found on the athletics website, and the imPACT test is provided by the school district at no cost.
 ImPACT is the most widely used neurocognitive computerized concussion evaluation system for athletes worldwide, and is considered the "cornerstone" of proper concussion management.
 It is an important tool to help evaluate each athlete's baseline and post-injury condition; provides an individualized approach to help manage, assess, and track recovery for safe return to play; and can help prevent the cumulative effects of concussion.

 Please be aware that this test is mandatory for all athletes who wish to participate in "collision/contact" sports.
-No student athlete will be permitted to participate or play with a team until ImPACT has been administered.
-ImPACT testing dates and times will be posted on the athletic website and also communicated through the coaching staff to student athletes.
+No student-athlete will be permitted to participate or play with a team until ImPACT has been administered.
+ImPACT testing information can be found on the athletics website prior to the start of each season.